Isaac100/Isaacs-Skin-Stealer/README.md

 # Isaacs-Skin-Stealer
-This is a VB.NET application for getting Minecraft user's skins.
+This is a Visual Basic (VB.NET) application for getting Minecraft user's skins.
 I made this program a while back, like in 2015, and then in 2018 I went to use it and realized the Minecraft API had changed, so I updated it to work with the new API, and I just recently finished it up and removed some bugs.

 Also I'm not very good at organizing code so it might look a little messy.